Skip to main content

 Send Permission Requests

-Before you use any User-generated content (UGC), you must first request permission from the original poster.
+Before you use any user-generated content (UGC) on your website, in your emails, social profiles, or other channels, you must first request permission from the original poster.
 How you request permission depends on the social media network the content originates from and what the network’s API limitations are.

 Because of Instagram API limitations, there are different methods for requesting permission depending on whether or not the caption for the content has an @mention for your account (for example, @emplifi).
 In both circumstances, once you receive a reply from the content creator with an @mention of your account, the content will be marked as Permissioned.

-1. Click on a piece of content from Instagram with a brand mention.
+1. Click on a piece of content from Instagram with a brand @mention in the caption.

 3. Complete the permission request form: